shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/hourly-pacing-overrides-service.md

 ### File upload method

 You may also read or write pacing strategies using a .csv file.
-A sample file on `GET` or `PUT` might look like [this](https://xandr-be-prod.zoominsoftware.io/bundle/page/files/pacing_strategy_service_example.csv):

 > [!NOTE]
 > Excel automatically formats dates as MM/DD/YYYY.
 When writing values to the .csv file's **when** column, the Pacing Strategy Service expects dates in the YYYY-MM-DD format.